 - Low amount of consumer debt (credit card, student loans, auto loans)

 Are there still no income verification loans?

 Stated income loans used to be widely available before the housing market crash.
-However, since the crash stated income loans are very rare.
-There are still some lenders who may provide them but they require excellent credit and very high down payments.
+However, since the crash stated income loans are scarce.
+Some lenders may provide them, but they require excellent credit and very high down payments.

 What is a no doc mortgage loan?